Tr’ondëk-Klondike inscribed on UNESCO list of world heritage sites - Yukon News

 When the Tr’ondëk-Klondike was inscribed on the UNESCO World Heritage List on Sept.
 17, Debbie Nagano was thinking of her elders — specifically the ones who helped guide the decade-long process to this moment, but are no longer here to see it.

 Nagano is the director of heritage for the Tr’ondëk Hwëch’in First Nation (THFN).
-She told the News on Sept.
-19 that she felt a complex mix of emotions while she watched from home as the inscription happened in Saudi Arabia.
+She told the Yukon News that she felt a complex mix of emotions while she watched from home as the inscription happened in Saudi Arabia.
 That’s where the World Heritage Committee inducted the Tr’ondëk-Klondike during a UNESCO meeting.

 The Tr’ondëk-Klondike World Heritage site is made up of eight heritage locations including Fort Reliance; Ch’ëdähdëk (Forty Mile); Ch’ëdähdëk Tth’än K’et (Dënezhu Graveyard); Fort Cudahy and Fort Constantine; Tr’ochëk; Dawson City; Jëjik Dhä Dënezhu Kek’it (Moosehide Village); and Jëjik Dhä Tthe Zra’y Kek’it (Black City).